glassleo/AdiBags/README.md

 All credit for this wonderful addon goes to Adirelle.

 It is intended to be used together with my AdiBags plugin/extension [AdiBags_Zigi](https://github.com/glassleo/AdiBags_Zigi).
+It also requires [Media_Newsom](https://github.com/glassleo/Media_Newsom) for some textures for now.

 ## Changes